 Note that constant variables may not be pointed to by a non-constant pointer.
 This prevents programmers from accidentally rewriting a constant variable using a pointer.

 '''

+const int myConst = 3;

-int s = &var; // error: const to non-const assignment
+int s = &myConst; // error: const to non-const assignment

 '''

 Constant References